 Angus was elected a director in October 2014.
-He is the Assistant Secretary of the NZ Dairy Workers' Union (DWU), a position he has held since 2000, and represents the DWU on the NZ Labour Party Affiliates Council.
+He is the Assistant Secretary of the NZ Dairy Workers' Union (DWU), a position he has held since 2000.
 He has held governance roles with the Lottery Grants Board and Trust Waikato.
 Angus resides in Hamilton.